dmweis/dmweis.github.io/_drafts/Masters.md

 ### Hardware

-The hardware of hopper underwent 3 distinct changes to acomodate for this project
+The hardware of Hopper underwent 3 distinct changes to accommodate for this project

 #### Better lidar mount

-The original mount for the lidar on hopper was made out of componenets originally designed as a generic lidar mount and a cross piece for mounting.
+The original mount for the lidar on Hopper was made out of components originally designed as a generic lidar mount and a cross piece for mounting.
 This design wasn't ideal as it placed the lidar rather high on top of the body.
 This affected both the center of mass of the robot and made scanning low obstacles harder.

-A new lidar mount was design that directly integrates on the roof plate of hoppper.
+A new lidar mount was design that directly integrates on the roof plate of Hopper.
 With no aditional connecting parts the mount is dirrectly mounted with 3 3M screws with the nuts embedded inside of the printed part.

 Part can be seen here:
 <iframe src="https://myhub.autodesk360.com/ue280e3f5/shares/public/SHabee1QT1a327cf2b7a0523d7005c94b391?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>